dogweather/raspberry-pi-python-github-runner/README.md

 But for some reason, GitHub's runner client won't run on a Pi Zero W (which has 512MB RAM).
 The `config` and `run.sh` scripts crash with `Segmentation fault` on startup.
 The error seems to be around the `bin/Runner.Listener` invocation.
-When I try that command on it's own, I get `“bin/Runner.Listener” terminated by signal SIGSEGV (Address boundary error)`.
+When I try that command on its own, I get `“bin/Runner.Listener” terminated by signal SIGSEGV (Address boundary error)`.
 I suspect that low memory is the issue.
 RAM is also the only material difference between the Zero W and 4.